 What specific population(s) of learners are central to this project?
 Describe their assets and what they bring to the project.
-(Review FAQ #2 on page 9, "What is asset-based vs. deficit-based language?," for more information on definitions and best practices.)
+(Review FAQ #2 "What is asset-based vs. deficit-based language?" for more information on definitions and best practices.)